Puerto Vallarta’s History from the 1500s until Today

 In 1880, Las Peñas had a population of 1,500 inhabitants.
 New families from Cuale and San Sebastian came to settle in the port.
 Five years later, on July 14, 1885, the port was opened to national maritime traffic and officially given the name of Las Peñas.

-On May 31, 1918, by Congressional decree No. 1889, Las Peñas was granted the title of municipality as well as a new name: Puerto Vallarta, in memory of the illustrious lawyer and Governor of Jalisco, Don Ignacio L. Vallarta.
+On May 31st, 1918, by Congressional decree No. 1889, Las Peñas was granted the title of a municipality as well as a new name: Puerto Vallarta, in memory of the illustrious lawyer and Governor of Jalisco, Don Ignacio L. Vallarta.

-Other products were raised in the area such as corn, beans, tobacco and small coconuts used for their oil, were shipped to the interior to be used in the national market.
+Other products were raised in the area such as corn, beans, tobacco, and small coconuts used for their oil which was shipped to the interior to be used in the national market.

-In about 1930, a few national and foreign tourist began to come o Puerto Vallarta, returning year after year, to spend their vacation enjoying the tranquility and great natural beauty of the port.
+In about 1930, a few national and foreign tourists began to come o Puerto Vallarta, returning year after year, to spend their vacation enjoying the tranquillity and great natural beauty of the port.
 Slowly word began to spread and each year more tourists came.